-Principle 1: Simplicity
+Principle 1: Keep Things Simple

-Principle 2: Transparency
+Principle 2: Encourage Transparency & Openness

-Principle 3: Positive Impact
+Principle 3: Achieve Positive Impact

-Principle 4: Objective & Independent
+Principle 4: Be Objective & Independent

 - Use metrics that align with the principle of positive impact.

 - Use metrics based on independent, internationally-accepted standards.
 For example, the ET Carbon Rankings are based on the Greenhouse Gas Protocol, the most widely used international accounting standard for greenhouse gas emissions accounting.